rhettchase/code-301-gallery-of-horns/README.md

 - I converted the gallery to use `Card` and `CardGroup` to display the title, image and description of the Beasts
 - I created `SelectedBeast` component which uses a `Modal` to render the selected Beast as a large card when clicked on
-- `BeastImage` component includes all of the useState functionality for when an image is clicked on, icluding:
+- `BeastImage` component includes all of the useState functionality for when an image is clicked on, including:
   - Counting the number of votes for each beast (each click = 1 vote)
   - Changing the heart color to red when it is clicked on at least once
   - Render the modal of a large card for the selected beast when clicked on

+#### Lab 04

+- I used the `Form.Select` component to allow the user to select how many horns they wanted the displayed beasts to have
+- Based on the user selection for number of horns, the beasts displayed in the `Gallery` is filtered to display those with that number of horns
+- I used the `filter()` method to achieve this
+- I included logic to display all beasts when `All` was selected
+- I utilized the `useState` hook to set the beasts displayed